top of page

 For most dogs, this is not the case.
 Here's how to help your dog stay calm and settle.

 Dogs become uncomfortable for many reasons: it might be busy and noisy, the environment may be new, with novel sights, sounds and smells.
-There may be unfamiliar dogs or people around, or the dog may simply be naturally cautious, shy, or fearful.
+There may be unfamiliar dogs or people around, or the dog may be naturally cautious, shy, or fearful.

 Before we discuss how to teach your dog to settle, remember that some dogs are not designed for a busy, on-the-go lifestyle.
 Think of the type-A personality border collie who wants to organise and manage all that chaos, especially that scooter, or the cautious guardian breed for whom strangers may feel like a problem that 'needs managing'.
 Now let's dive into how to help your dog stay calm and settle.

-At home, add activities such as:
+At home, add these enrichment activities

-Use calm music at home and in the car
+• Use calm music at home and in the car

-Offer choice in selecting a treat or more than one resting spot
+• Offer choice in selecting a treat or more than one resting spot

-Tug stop and go, with clear stop cues to build impulse control
+• Tug stop and go, with clear stop cues to build impulse control

-Food puzzles and scatter feeding to satisfy natural foraging instincts
+• Food puzzles and scatter feeding to satisfy natural foraging instincts

-Settle on a mat to practise switching off
+• Settle on a mat to practise switching off

-Threshold control at doors, gates and getting into and out of the car
+• Threshold control at doors, gates and getting into and out of the car

-Find-it games so your dog can experience independent success
+• Find-it games so your dog can experience independent success

-Engagement games like hand targets or puppy press-ups to build focus and a familiar behaviour they know when stimulation increases
+• Engagement games like hand targets or puppy press-ups to build focus and a familiar behaviour they know when stimulation increases

 These activities help dogs practise thinking instead of reacting.